 - I then set a date to defend my dissertation.

-- The third offer was for a government-funded postdoctoral research position came in between accepting the second offer and defending my dissertation.
+- The third offer was for a government-funded postdoctoral research position.
+I received it after accepting the second offer but before defending my dissertation.

 - After weeks of negotiation, I was able to defer the tenure track position to allow me to accept this postdoc position.